xwal/awesome-stars/README.md

 ## JavaScript

+- [zarazhangrui/tab-out](https://github.com/zarazhangrui/tab-out) - Keep tabs on your tabs.
+Turn your "New tabs" page into a mission control, so you can close them easily.
+Built for people who open too many tabs and never close them.
+- [lbr77/SideImpactor](https://github.com/lbr77/SideImpactor) - pure frontend ipa signing page.
 - [usebruno/bruno](https://github.com/usebruno/bruno) - Opensource IDE For Exploring and Testing API's (lightweight alternative to Postman/Insomnia)
 - [6551Team/claude-code-design-guide](https://github.com/6551Team/claude-code-design-guide) - From Early Internet Design Patterns to AI Agent Implementation — A Deep Dive into Claude Code for Developers
 - [jackwener/OpenCLI](https://github.com/jackwener/OpenCLI) - Make Any Website & Tool Your CLI.
 A universal CLI Hub and AI-native runtime.
 Transform any website, Electron app, or local binary into a standardized command-line interface.
 Built for AI Agents to dis